Things that Would Happen if the Earth Was Actually Flat

 1 It would start to become a sphere immediately

 That's just how gravity works.
-The planets are formed from the coalescence of interplanetary dust particles, whose trajectory is governed by the mutual force of gravity between them.
-This is a purely radial effect, acting towards the centre of mass of the ensemble at any given time; thus, the cumulative effect of this serves to create a spherical object.
+Planets form from the coalescence of interplanetary dust particles, whose trajectory is governed by the mutual force of gravity between them.
+This is a purely radial effect, acting towards the center of mass of the ensemble at any given time.
+Thus, the cumulative effect of this serves to create a spherical object.

 Keeping a flat shape under gravity acting in three dimensions would mean the system would have to be spinning quickly to maintain a balancing centrifugal force.
 At such a speed, the planet would fragment and fly apart.